Gucangqing/COMP2113course-project/README.md

   B. Game NPC's situation and actions generating
   Each Game NPC will have his or her own list of functions and attributes.
 For example during the fight with the player, we'll provide a list of actions the NPC can do and randomly generating actions from their list.

-  Coding element:
-  1. Generation of random game sets or events: The player's skill points(HP & AP) and gift will be generated randomly, and the the skill that the player and his enemies play in the game will also be generated randomly.
-  2. Data structures for storing game status: The player's and NPC's attack skills are all stored in structs.
-  3. Dynamic memory management:
-  4. File input/output (e.g., for loading/saving game status): The player's life and shield is saved at the beginning, and will be used during the game.
-  5. Program codes in multiple files: The main function and the self-defined functions are written in separated files.
-There is a function.h files saving the functions, and a function.cpp file defining the functions.

 4. A list of non-standard C/C++ libraries, if any, that are used in your work and integrated to your code repo.
 Please also indicate what features in your game are supported by these libraries.